colyseus/docs/docs/server/api.md

 Register a new session handler.

+!!!
+Tip "Registering the same room handler multiple times"
+    You may register the same room handler multiple times with different `options`.
+When [Room#onInit()](http://localhost:8000/server/room/#oninit-options) is called, the `options` will contain the merged values you specified on [Server#register()](/server/api/#register-name-string-handler-room-options-any) + the options provided by the first client on `client.join()`

 **Parameters:**

 - `name: string` - The public name of the room.
 You'll use this name when joining the room from the client-side.